Get Involved, Get Well!

-All campus events and opportunities for engagement sponsored by Counseling & Wellness are intended to promote wellness of heart, mind and body among Samford students.
-Educational events are designed to foster understanding, personal development, growth and healing.
-Our office utilizes five different levels of engagement in addressing mental health and wellness to meet the diverse needs and accessibility of our student population.
-In addition to individual counseling, we also facilitate support groups, workshops, wellness cadres and seminars to raise awareness about mental health issues on campus.
+All campus education and events sponsored by Counseling & Wellness are intended to promote wellness of heart, mind and body among Samford students.
+Opportunities are designed to foster understanding, personal development, growth and healing with five unique levels of engagement: individual therapy, support groups, workshops, wellness cadres and seminars.
 Contact Lyndsay Cogdill Clark at email@example.com with questions.

 Seminars and Workshops